 Many people think they can show up at a U.S. embassy or border post, describe why they'd make a good addition to U.S. society, and be welcomed in.
 Unfortunately, this is the exact opposite of how the U.S. immigration system works.

-Then they must submit an application--in fact, often a series of applications--to one or more of the U.S. agencies responsible for carrying out the immigration laws.
-These include U.S. Citizenship and Immigration Services (USCIS), which has offices across the United States (plus a few overseas), and the U.S. Department of State (DOS), which manages consulates and embassies around the world.
+Then they must submit an application—in fact, often a series of applications—to one or more of the U.S. agencies responsible for carrying out the immigration laws, requesting either a visa (if coming from overseas) or a particular immigration "status" (if already in the U.S.).
+These agencies include U.S. Citizenship and Immigration Services (USCIS), which has offices across the United States (plus a few overseas), and the U.S. Department of State (DOS), which manages consulates and embassies around the world.

 Family members of U.S. citizens make up the largest number of those who receive green cards issued each year.
 Others are issued to investors and workers who have been petitioned by U.S. employers or have special skills.
 Still other categories have a humanitarian basis, such as refugee or asylum status (which can lead to a green card), for people who are fleeing persecution.
 For more information, see Green Cards (Permanent Residence): Who Qualifies?.

 People who want to come to the United States for a limited time need what is called a nonimmigrant visa.
-This lets them participate in specified activities (such as studying, visiting, or working) until their visa runs out.
+This lets them participate in specified activities (such as studying, visiting, or working) until their permitted time in the U.S. (as shown on a document called an I-94) runs out.
 Students and businesspeople make up the largest groups of nonimmigrant visa holders.
 Nonimmigrant visas are also issued for tourists, exchange visitors, and workers with some kind of specialty that is lacking in the U.S. workforce.